 The Workplace Employment Relations Survey (WERS) offers some potentially compelling answers.
 Widely regarded as the most authoritative and comprehensive data source of its kind, it contains a wealth of information representative of all UK firms with five or more employees.

-Crucially for our purposes, its treasure trove of data includes insights into aspects of on-the-job training – for example, leadership, problem-solving, teamwork and computing.
-It also includes details of whether a company is accredited by the government-backed Investors in People (IiP) scheme, which has assisted in the upskilling of thousands of businesses since its launch 27 years ago.
+Crucially for our purposes, its treasure trove of data includes insights into aspects of on-the-job training.
+For example, leadership, problem-solving, teamwork and computing.
+It also includes details of whether a company is accredited by the government-backed Investors in People (IiP) scheme.
+This scheme has assisted in the upskilling of thousands of businesses since its launch 27 years ago.

 Our recent research combined this information to explore whether there might be a relationship between the decision to upskill and various elements of business performance.
-Focusing on almost 900 organisations surveyed in the 2011 and 2014 editions of WERS, we identified a positive link between IiP accreditation and enhanced on-the-job training in the private sector.
+We focused on almost 900 organisations surveyed in the 2011 and 2014 editions of WERS.
+As a result, we identified a positive link between IIP accreditation and enhanced on-the-job training in the private sector.